HiskiHuovila/runecycle-srd/docs/Tests.md

 ## Help from others

-Other PCs or NPCs can help you succeed at a skill roll, granting you adv.
-This must be declared before you roll your dice.
-It must also make sense in the story – the individuals helping you must be physically present and have the capacity to support your action and they must have a Tag that would be helpful in the situation.
+One person can help you on a Test, granting you adv.
+This must be declared before you roll, they must be physically able to help you and they must have a Tag that would be helpful in the situation.
 The GM has final say.
-Only one person can help you at a time.

 ## Boons